pravinbashyal/cligh.nvim/README.md

 - Use **visual mode**, **macros**, and all Vim features
 - **Navigate naturally** with Vim motions
 - **Save with `:w`** or `Ctrl+s` to create the PR
+- The window title shows whether it's a Draft or Ready for Review

 ### Commands